 3. Teach kids to be kind to others—and themselves—both online and offline at a Family Tech Talk: Virtual Edition event.

 Kids face a lot of pressure, from perfecting that filtered pic on Instagram to fighting hours-long Fortnite battles with buddies.
 It’s easy to feel excluded, addicted to the screen, not good enough, not thin enough—the list goes on.
-Our free Family Tech Talk: Virtual Edition program offers a chance for families at your school to connect about these issues and talk openly about the importance of being kind to others and yourself (both IRL and virtually) while finding a healthy balance between time spent online and offline.
-You plan the event; the Trend Micro expert does the teaching.
+Our free Family Tech Talk offers a chance for families at your school to connect about these issues and talk openly about the importance of being kind to others and yourself (both IRL and virtually) while finding a healthy balance between time spent online and offline.
+You plan the event; the Trend Micro expert teaches and answers parent questions over Zoom.

 4. Create a Kindness Rocks garden (literally).